 The 2022 Cooper Competition participants range from 13 to 18 years in age.
-They hail from 10 different states, and some will travel from as far as Seoul and Budapest.
+They hail from nine different states, and some will travel from as far as Seoul and Budapest.
 Participants qualified through a rigorous recorded screening process.
 This year, the competition generously covers travel, meals, and lodging for all contestants.

 The 2022 jury consists of Oberlin violin professor Sibbi Bernhardsson, who also directs the competition.
 He is joined by an esteemed panel including Danielle Belen from the University of Michigan, Philip Setzer of the Emerson String Quartet, and John Zion of MKI Artists.
 This will be Bernhardsson’s first year as director.

 The competition includes a week of performances in Oberlin’s Warner Concert Hall.
-To kick things off, all eighteen participants will give 30-minute recitals with piano during Round One on Monday and Tuesday, August 15 and 16.
+To kick things off, all seventeen participants will give 30-minute recitals with piano during Round One on Monday and Tuesday, August 15 and 16.
 The field narrows to six violinists for Round Two on Wednesday, August 17, when each musician will perform a 45-minute program, again with piano.
 The Concerto Finals features three violinists who will perform full concertos with the Canton Symphony Orchestra, conducted by Music Director Gerhardt Zimmermann on Friday, August 19.
 An Honors Recital on Thursday, August 18 features outstanding performances selected from the first three days of competition.

-“I am excited to welcome these eighteen exceptional violinists to campus,” says Bernhardsson.
+“I am excited to welcome these seventeen exceptional violinists to campus,” says Bernhardsson.
 “The new and enhanced prize package has made the Cooper Competition a compelling and extremely important international violin competition.
 I am grateful to MKI Artists, Inc. for the work on concert bookings, to composer extraordinaire Jeff Scott for writing a new concert piece, and to the Canton Symphony for being part of the competition and for coming season concert engagement with the winner.
 I am also grateful to Jonathan Solars Fine Violins for providing our prize winners with beautiful instruments, and finally to Thomas and Evon Cooper for their vision, generosity, and meaningful support that makes this wonderful competition and opportunity for amazing young musicians all possible.”